-- M.A. students must also take SOC:7270 and SOC:7271 (Scholarly Professionalism and Integrity I and II). - 2.
+M.A. students must also take SOC:7270 and SOC:7271 (Scholarly Professionalism and Integrity I and II).

+- Cohorts starting Fall 2022 and after are required to take elective courses as outlined below: - a. ≥3 course (≥9sh) for MA with thesis or research paper - b. ≥4 course (≥12sh) for MA with exam - 3.
 The M.A. candidate should select a chairperson for their Examining Committee who is within their major field in the first year of residence.
 The chairperson and the candidate agree on two additional members for the M.A.
 Examining Committee.
-The three-person committee should include two faculty members for the student's major and at least one person with methodological/statistical skills related to the person's major.
+The three-person committee should ideally include two faculty members for the student's major and at least one person with methodological/statistical skills related to the person's major.